Letter to Patrick Magruder, Clerk of the House of Representatives, from S. Burch and J.T. Frost, September 15, 1814

 War of 1812: Congress Investigates

-On August 24, 1814, under the command of General Robert Ross and Rear-Admiral Sir George Cockburn, British troops took control of the capital and proceeded to burn the President’s House and the Capitol, including the Library of Congress.
+On August 24, 1814, under the command of General Robert Ross and Rear-Admiral Sir George Cockburn, British troops took control of the capital and proceeded to burn the President’s House, the Capitol (including the Library of Congress), the Navy Yard, and American warships.
 Embarrassed and furious over the circumstances, Congress began an investigation to determine how the British were able to capture the city.
 On November 29, 1814, the House of Representatives issued its report, which was inconclusive.
 There was no further investigation.